Dictionary Insertion Prompting for Multilingual Reasoning on Multilingual Large Language Models: Abstract

 \section{Abstract}

-As current training data for Large Language Models (LLMs) are dominated by English corpus, they are English-centric and they present impressive performance on English reasoning tasks.\footnote{Most of the LLMs are English-centric due to imbalanced training corpus, and this paper primarily studies English-centric LLMs, but our method could be universal by using the centric language in the dictionary for non-English-centric LLMs.} Yet, they usually suffer from lower performance in other languages.
-There are about 7,000 languages over the world, and many are low-resourced on English-centric LLMs.
-For the sake of people who primarily speak these languages, it is especially urgent to enable our LLMs in those languages.
-Model training is usually effective, but computationally expensive and requires experienced NLP practitioners.
+There are two shortages in the current Large Language Models (LLMs) era.
+The first is short of multilingual models, where most LLMs are English-centric and performance is limited on multilingual reasoning.
+The second is the place of external knowledge to be used, where most retrieved knowledge is prepended to the user queries (maybe sub-optimal).
 This paper presents a novel and simple yet effective method called \textbf{D}ictionary \textbf{I}nsertion \textbf{P}rompting (\textbf{DIP}).
-When providing a non-English prompt, DIP looks up a word dictionary and inserts words' English counterparts into the prompt for LLMs.
+When providing a non-English prompt, DIP looks up a word dictionary and inserts words' English counterparts into the middle of the prompt for LLMs.
 It then enables better translation into English and better English model thinking steps which leads to obviously better results.
-We experiment with about 200 languages from FLORES-200.
-Since there are no adequate datasets, we use the NLLB translator to create synthetic multilingual benchmarks from the existing 4 English reasoning benchmarks such as GSM8K and AQuA.
-Despite the simplicity and computationally lightweight, we surprisingly found the effectiveness of DIP on math and commonsense reasoning tasks on multiple open-source and close-source LLMs.\footnote{Our dictionaries, code, and synthetic benchmarks will be open-sourced to facilitate future research.}
+We experiment with 10 to 200 languages from FLORES-200.\footnote{The number of languages varies on the datasets, and we experiment with 200 languages on GSM8K as in Appendix} Since there are no adequate datasets, we use the NLLB translator to create synthetic multilingual benchmarks from the existing 4 English reasoning benchmarks such as GSM8K and AQuA.
+The synthetic benchmarks are translated back into English for quality assurance with manual annotation.
+Interestingly, the place for injecting the dictionary plays an important factor in the performance gains, and we found that interleaving the dictionary with the original words gives a better performance compared to prepending/appending the dictionary, under the same dictionary constructed.